 The first thing that a recipient notices about an email is the subject, so this is where every email should start.
 Your subject line should be understandable and consistent with the content of the email.
 Here are some ideas to help you create clickable subject lines:

-- Ask your customers for their input – asking for feedback, ratings, and other action makes your customers feel engaged.
+- Ask your customers for their input – asking for feedback, ratings, and other activities make your customers feel engaged.

 Good subject lines are the first step to avoiding email marketing mistakes that can render your efforts unsuccessful.